brightcove/player-service-walkthrough/cheat-sheet.md

 Try opening up the `preview_url` in a browser to make sure everything worked.

 It's time to get rid of that watermark and create the optimized version of the player for production.
-Fire this curl command to kick that off:
+Run this curl command to kick that off:

 ```sh
 curl --user $EMAIL -X POST https://players.api.brightcove.com/v1/accounts/$ACCOUNT/players/$PLAYER/publish | python -mjson.tool